NabilAidilreza/STARScraper/README.md

  # NOTE #
  DO RENAME FILE to "STARS_{placeholder}.html" so program can run.

+ DO CHANGE Start Date (14/08/2023) such that it will follow the correct calendar sequence.
+(I.E Sem 2 -> 15 Jan 2024 etc)

  Categories have been set to respective course code. (e.g Category -> IE1005 [Metadata])

  If you are going to color code, go to the calender app (Outlook, Google Calendar) to set the color to the course code (i.e IE1005)